DonBV/high-speed-rag-chatbot/README.md

 * Do **not** commit `.env` (it’s ignored by `.gitignore`).
 * Keep secrets in local env or CI secrets.
 * Repo is wired with Code Scanning (CodeQL) and pre-commit CI.

 ---

+## Roadmap

+This project is actively maintained.
+Current focus is on reliability and "production-readiness":

+- [ ] **LLM-as-a-Judge Pipeline**: Integration with `ragas` to automatically measure *Faithfulness* and *Answer Relevance*.
+- [ ] **CI/CD Quality Gate**: GitHub Action that **blocks PRs** if RAG quality metrics drop below a set threshold (preventing regressions).
+- [ ] **Hybrid Search**: Integration of keyword-based search (BM25) alongside vector search to improve retrieval for specific terms (SKUs, names).
+- [ ] **Streaming Responses**: Full support for streaming LLM tokens back to the client for instant user feedback.
+- [ ] **Dynamic Embedding Config**: Automatic database schema adjustment when switching embedding models (e.g., OpenAI vs. Ollama/HuggingFace).

+Contributions are welcome!
+If you'd like to work on any of these features, please open an issue to discuss the implementation.

+---